sabato-nocera/sabato-nocera.github.io/_services/student_volunteer_icse_2024.md

 location: "Lisbon, Portugal"
 ---

-Participation as a student volunteer in the 46th International Conference on Software Engineering (and co-hosted conferences and workshops) on April 14-20, 2024, in Lisbon, Portugal.
+Served as a student volunteer in the 46th International Conference on Software Engineering (and co-hosted conferences and workshops) on April 14-20, 2024, in Lisbon, Portugal.